 Figure 3 illustrates the growth rate of the total number of registers and employer enterprises according to WBGES 2008 and Quadros de Pessoal (Eurostat/OECD) respectively.
 From 2003, both growth rates for the total number of enterprises show a similar behaviour, with the exception of year 2007.
 WBGES data is able to pick up the surge in business creation in 2005, revealed not only by its growth rate, but also by the entry rate values in Quadros de Pessoal, which might be related to the initiative "Empresa na Hora" and the picking up of the economic cycle.
-According to Quadros de Pessoal, 16,1 out of each 100 employer enterprises were new firms,
+According to Quadros de Pessoal, 16,1 out of each 100 employer enterprises were new firms, compared to 12,6 in 2007.
+Despite the discrepancies between annual growth rates of new businesses creation among these two data sources, the year on year average growth rate for the last 4 years (2007-2004/2003-2000) shows a similar value for both data sources (1,1% for WBGES 2008 and 0,9% for QP Eurostat/OECD).
+Still, the WBGES 2008 registries present greater volatility than Quadros de Pessoal data (Table 2).

-&lt;sup>15 The opposite happens when the WBGES data is compared to the Global Entrepreneurship Monitor (Acs et al., 2008).
+14 The opposite happens when the WBGES data is compared to the Global Entrepreneurship Monitor (Acs et al., 2008).
 We find that 2000 was a "peak year" in terms of employer enterprise births (Sarmento and Nunes, 2009).
 A plausible explanation is the reactivation of previously registered business that became economically active beyond the one employee threshold, in 2000.
 One of the causes might be the opening of the third European Union Community Support Framework (QCA III).
 The determinants of enterprise births are beyond the scope of this document, but will be approached in forthcoming work.

-&lt;sup>16 "Empresa na Hora"\made possible to create a company in just one office (one-stop office) in a single day in Portugal.
+15 "Empresa na Hora" made possible to create a company in just one office (one-stop office) in a single day in Portugal.
 In various econometric models we obtained statistical significance for this variable.